Is a Westie Right for You?

 These little dogs are always happy and energetic

-The West Highland White Terrier was bred to be fiercely loyal
+The West Highland Terrier was bred to be fiercely loyal

 The West Highland White Terrier weights about 20 pounds.

-They stand at 8 to 11 inches tall, and their average lifespan is about 12-17 years.
+and stand at 8 to 11 inches tall.
 They have upright-pointy ears but are not born that way.
 Their ears generally pick up within the first few months of birth.
 Despite their small size, they have the personality of a much bigger dog and may get into trouble by challenging larger animals!

-“White Shaker Syndrome” is a condition that causes generalized tremors in certain parts of their bodies.
-The condition usually develops between 1-2 years of age but can appear later in life.
+breed with an average lifespan of about 12-17 years.
+They may suffer from skin allergies and sensitive stomachs.
+Another health issue is called “White Shaker Syndrome” which causes generalized tremors in certain parts of their bodies.
+It usually develops between 1-2 years of age, but can appear later in life.
 Most dogs can live a normal life with these tremors.

 According to the C-BARQ study